-USC is committed to supporting your retirement savings by making a 10% employer contribution when you contribute 5%, and to providing you with as many options as possible to maximize your retirement savings opportunities.
-And to build even higher income for your retirement years, you can make additional supplemental contributions.
+USC is committed to providing you with as many options as possible to maximize your retirement savings opportunities.
+We support your retirement savings by making an automatic 5% non-elective employer contribution and matching one-to-one your own contribution up to 5%.
+To build even higher income for your retirement years, you can make additional supplemental contributions.
 Your employment at USC is covered by Social Security, so Social Security benefits also may be part of your retirement income.

 The USC Retirement Program matches your pre-tax or Roth contributions up to 5% of your eligible earnings.
 The university also makes a 5% non-elective contribution whether or not you contribute.
 This means that the university will make a total 10% contribution if you make a 5% employee contribution.

 |You||USC Match 100% Vested||USC Non-Elective*||USC Total||Grand Total (You+USC)|

 |*The USC non-elective contribution is subject to a four year graded vesting schedule (25% per credited year of service) for employees hired on or after January 1, 2012.
 You will earn a year of vesting credit for each calendar year in which you are credited with at least 1,000 hours of service.
 Each year of vesting credit earns you 25% ownership in the non-elective portion of the USC contribution.
 The USC matching contribution, the portion that matches one-to-one your 1–5% contribution, is structured to meet the IRS 401(m) “safe harbor” criteria and is 100% vested at all times.
 (VESTING: An employee’s right to receive a present or future benefit is vested when it is no longer contingent upon the employee remaining in the service of the employer.
 Vesting of both employee and university contributions is immediate if you were hired before January 1, 2012.)|